 Once all the above goals have been achieved, the police agents start clearing strategic roads on the map, in order to improve access to important locations.
-This is done by attaching a value to each blocked road, which depends on two factors: (1) whether the block is generally in a highlyvisited location (e.g., near a refuge or along a main stretch of road) and (2) whether it is currently on the shortest path between a refuge and an object of interest (e.g., a civilian or a fire site).
+This is done by attaching a value to each blocked road, which depends on two factors: (1) whether the block is generally in a highlyvisited location (e.g. near a refuge or along a main stretch of road) and (2) whether it is currently on the shortest path between a refuge and an object of interest (e.g. a civilian or a fire site).
 To reduce the computational burden for this strategy, police agents do not coordinate explicitly when selecting roads, but rather each agent adjusts the value of a road depending on its proximity and then greedily clears the most important road that is not already being cleared by another police agent.
 This ensures that agents generally clear different roads in their current vicinity.

 This concludes the outline of our ambulance, fire brigade and police strategies.
-In the following, we turn towards more general decision-making procedures that are shared by most agents.
-We start by looking at the world model in the next section.
+In the following sections, we turn towards more general decision-making procedures that are shared by most agents.